-On August 8, 1969, four people, including aspiring actress Sharon Tate walked into El Coyote and sat down for what would unknowingly be their last meal, for just a few hours later they would be brutally murdered by members of the Manson Family.
+On August 8, 1969, four people, including young actress Sharon Tate walked into El Coyote and sat down for what would unknowingly be their last meal, for just a few hours later they would be brutally murdered by members of the Manson Family.

 El Coyote first opened in 1931, on First and La Brea by Blanche and George March, recent Arizona transplants.
 By 1959 they moved to this larger location on Beverly Boulevard.
 Outside, vintage red neon buzzes above the white stucco building, and inside, Mexican inspired murals and vintage decor dot the walls, while the ceiling features a plethora of colorful Christmas lights strung throughout.

 Sixty years after relocating to this location, and fifty years since the ghastly Manson murders, El Coyote remains a hot spot for locals, including many celebrities, and tourists alike, who come to nosh on California inspired Mexican and Tex-Max fare.